christos-efthymiou/MD-Simulation-Analysis-Scripts/README.md

 # MD Simulation Analysis Scripts

 This repository offers a collection of scripts designed to facilitate the analysis of Molecular Dynamics (MD) simulations using [Visual Molecular Dynamics (VMD)](https://www.ks.uiuc.edu/Research/vmd/) and [R](https://www.r-project.org/).
-These tools assist in calculating various properties such as Root Mean Square Deviation (RMSD), Root Mean Square Fluctuation (RMSF), salt bridges, and more.
+These tools assist in calculating various properties such as Root Mean Square Deviation (RMSD), Root Mean Square Fluctuation (RMSF), salt bridges, hydrogen bonds, and solvent accessible surface area (SASA).

 ## Repository Contents

-- **`vmd_analysis.tcl`**: A Tcl script for VMD to compute multiple characteristics of MD simulations, including RMSD, RMSF, and salt bridges.
+- **`vmd_analysis.tcl`**: A Tcl script for VMD to compute multiple characteristics of MD simulations, including RMSD, RMSF, salt bridges, etc.
 - **`center_of_mass.tcl`**: Calculates the center of mass for specified groups of atoms.
 - **`gyr_radius.tcl`**: Computes the radius of gyration for selected atom groups.
 - **`hpc_submission_script`**: A sample job submission script tailored for High Performance Computing (HPC) environments using Sun Grid Engine.